 Octopus Deploy is a great tool for managing deployments.
 One of its most powerful features is how variables are organized.
 Granting the ability to scope variables to various environments, targets, channels and even clients grants massive amounts of flexibility.
 In today’s world though, where digital security permeates every part of our lives, how do we secure our variables?
 Here we are going to discuss how to secure variables for those of us who already have an Azure subscription.
 Octopus Deploy does offer security for your sensitive variables.
 This is a solution if your security team deems Octopus Deploy’s built in solution insufficient.
-If you have an AWS subscription, you can check out how to use AWS Secrets Manager to secure your Octopus Deploy variables in that blog post.
+If you have an AWS subscription, you can check out my blog post on how to use AWS Secrets Manager to secure your Octopus Deploy variables.

 Before we get started storing secrets, make sure that Octopus Deploy has an app registration in your Azure account that also corresponds to an Azure account in Octopus Deploy.
 First create an app registration in Azure Active Directory.
 This will be the object that we apply RBAC to.
 Once created, we are going to use the application id and the directory (tenant) id.
 Also, before moving off of Azure, you are going to need your subscription id.

 In Octopus Deploy, navigate to the accounts section under the infrastructure tab.

 Select Azure Subscription from the green drop down menu in the top right of the window.
 Under the azure details provide the subscription, tenant (directory), and application ID. for the application password/key, that value needs to be generated in Azure.
 Back in the portal for your app registration, click on the Certificates and Secrets blade.
 Ensure client secrets is selected and add a new client secret.